The Big Boss: Unofficial sequels

 In 1976, a non-canon continuation to The Big Boss was made called The Big Boss Part II, starring Bruce Le (Huang Kin Lung) as Cheng Chao-an and Lo Lieh as Cheng's brother, who wants revenge for their father's murder.
-The film was directed by Chan Chue, who was an assistant director on the original film and also reprises his role as the villainous ice factory manager.
+The film was directed by Chan Chue, who was an assistant director on the original film and also reprises his role as the villainous ice factory manager Wu Bin.
 The Big Boss Part II was partly filmed at some of the Pak Chong locations used in the original film, including the ice factory and the Buddhist temple which is used as the villain's lair.
 The elusive film still exists, but did not make it to home video until Severin Films released a new scan of a Mandarin print as a bonus on the Enter the Clones boxset in 2024.

 A later sequel, Big Boss Untouchable, was produced in 2002 with Dragon Sek in the lead role.